 Given recent high-profile data breaches, it’s natural to want to take steps to guard your identity against thieves.
-According to a LifeLock online survey, as of April 2018 nearly 60 million Americans have been affected by identity theft — a number that continues to rise.
+According to IdentityForce, in 2020 47% of Americans were affected by financial identity theft.
 A good way to reduce the chances you’ll fall victim to identity theft is to freeze your credit.
 Here’s what you need to know about credit freezes.

 What is a credit freeze?